maklja/rxjs-observable-spy/packages/observableSpy/README.md

 This library is fully covered with types and most of the methods can accept generics in order to define what values will be received or what error is expected to be thrown.
+Library contains source maps, so it is possible to debug a library from tests.

 ## Browsers